System Design Space

 Shared standards improve predictability, but require mature self-service and transparent decision workflows.

-Short-term velocity vs architecture debt
+Short-term speed vs architecture debt

 Fast local decisions help short-term delivery, but without discipline they accumulate expensive long-term debt.